SocietyForArtisticResearch/rc-pandoc-help/07-groups.md

 1. __Members__ (as described in the previous section):
     * Can view the project page and all expositions within it.
     * Can create expositions within the group.
-    * Can send a request to connect a exposition from them to a project.
+    * Can send a request to connect an exposition from them to a project.
 2. __Admins__:
     * Can view the project page and all expositions within it.
     * Invite other users to the group.